rwwwn/holbertonschool-higher_level_programming/SQL_more_queries/README.md

 ```bash
 cat filename.sql | mysql -uroot -p database_name
 ```
-Replace filename.sql with the script name and database_name with the correct database.
+Replace filename.sql with the script name and database_name with your MySQL database name.
 ---